caseyamcl/phpoaipmh/README.md

 Features:
 * PSR-0 thru PSR-2 Compliant
-* Composer/Packagist compatible
+* Composer-compatible
 * Unit-tested
-* Swappable HTTP library (in case you want to use Guzzle or something besides CURL)
+* Prefers Guzzle for HTTP transport layer, but can fall back to cURL
 * Easy-to-use iterator that hides all the HTTP junk necessary to get paginated records